LiveRamp/reslang/docs/reference.md

 ## Attribute Modifiers

-The following modifiers can be placed after the attribute type to indicate that it should be included for a given verb
+The following modifiers can be placed after the attribute type to indicate that it should be included for the given verbs:

 - no modifier
     - The default is that the field is included for POST and GET